Is Chinese Medicine safe during pregnancy?

 Cautioned points have a less potent effect and usually need to be combined with other labour-inducing points and strong stimulation applied in order to induce miscarriage; they can be used if treatment is modified.

-In my experience, women tend to be more reluctant to take herbal medicine during pregnancy.
+Our experience is that women in the West tend to be more reluctant to take herbal medicine during pregnancy.

 Chinese Medicine uses mainly whole plant, animal (for non-vegetarians) and mineral products that look very much like food to the body.